 Blogging for me started as a hobby but after only 6 months I realised that it was possible to actually earn a living from it.
 Today blogging is my full-time job and I love it!
 It’s great to have a job that you actually enjoy.
 Blogging has opened up so many new opportunities and experiences for me and I generally don’t think I could live without it now.

 I really hope you find this page useful and if there is anything in particular that you would like to see a post about please do let me know.
-If you are thinking of starting your own blog please do consider joining my free Blogging for Beginners eCourse.
-You can sign up at the bottom of this post.

 Don’t forget to check out the 11 Top Tips from Bloggers for Bloggers at the bottom of this page.